Particular/docs.particular.net/transports/azure-storage-queues/sanitization.md

 ## Backwards compatibility

-To obtain sanitizing logic backwards compatible with the transport versions below 8.0, refer to the Azure Storage Queues Sanitization sample.
+To obtain sanitizing logic backwards compatible with the transport versions below 8.0, refer to the Azure Storage Queues sample.